|

-Diabetic cats that popped by this website to say hello!
+Diabetic cats that dropped by this website to say hello!

 A small selection of other diabetic cats that have stopped by this site and dropped me a line to tell me how they are coping with diabetes.